g41797/matryoshka-io/kitchen/docs/building-blocks/pool.md

 - No separate rate limiter, no manual throttling code.
 - One event loop can watch "a Mailbox message arrived" and "a Pool item became free" side by side.
 When a worker returns an item, whoever was waiting resumes.

-## Why this matters

-- Reuse and backpressure come from the same mechanism: a fixed number of slots.
-- The constraint is structural — nobody has to remember to check capacity.

 ---